Most of this historical overview is adapted from the 100th Anniversary of Grace Lutheran Church commemorative book

-The first service held in order to establish an English Lutheran congregation in Victoria was held in the K of P Hall at the corner of Douglas Street and Pandora Avenue on August 1, 1909.
+The first service held in order to establish an English Lutheran congregation in Victoria was held in the Knights of Pythias Hall at the corner of Douglas Street & Pandora Avenue on August 1, 1909.
 There were 9 people present at the morning service and 15 at the evening service.
-Following worship on August 22nd, it was decided to take steps toward a permanent organization when a committee of four was struck to draft a Constitution.
+Following worship on August 22, it was decided to take steps toward a permanent organization when a committee of four was struck to draft a constitution.
 The first Constitution was approved at a meeting held on September 19 when the original name of the congregation was adopted: Grace English Evangelical Lutheran Church.

 On December 6, 1909, the church was fully organized with its Constitution adopted and officers elected, but the charter for the church was not issued until January 7 of the following year.
 In a sense, then, the formation of the congregation spans both the years of 1909 and 1910, especially as the congregation’s first building was constructed in 1910.
 While it was being built, the congregation worshiped in a borrowed tent and later in the A.O.F.
 Hall at 1415 Broad Street.
 Upon its completion, the church building (at the corner of Queen’s Avenue & Blanshard Street) was dedicated on June 25, 1911, with the President of the Synod, the Rev. M. Boulton, in attendance.
 During the summer of 1912, parsonage plans were considered and a loan agreement was crafted, but no actions were taken.